-Mary Baldwin University is a private, nonprofit school in a small town setting in Staunton, Virginia.
-Mary Baldwin University was founded in 1842 and now enrolls around 1,654 students a year, including 1,137 undergrads.
-Mary Baldwin University provides on-campus housing for up to 750 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 45% of students stay on-campus and participate in campus events and social life.
+Mary Baldwin University is a private, nonprofit school in the small town setting of Staunton, Virginia.
+Mary Baldwin University was founded in 1842 and currently enrolls around 1,654 students a year, which includes 1,137 undergrad students.
+Mary Baldwin University offers housing for up to 750 students.
+Most students live in off campus housing, and 45% of students spend their weekends on campus.

 Planning to play sports?
 Mary Baldwin University has many options for athletes.
 See them all and learn more about life at Mary Baldwin University on the Student Life page.

 |2022 Mary Baldwin University Facts At-A-Glance|

 |Academic Calendar||4-1-4 (2 long terms separated by a month-long mini-term)|

 |Overall Acceptance Rate||95%|

 |Early Decision Acceptance Rate||ED not offered|

 |Applicants Submitting SAT scores||70%|

 |Percent of Need Met||91%|